Reverso: Efficient Time Series Foundation Models for Zero-shot Forecasting: Introduction

+Time series forecasting is a core problem in machine learning with widespread applications in weather forecasting, energy grid analysis, supply chain logistics, financial predictions, and more.
+Traditionally, statistical models~\cite{arima, arch, garch, kalmanfilters, ets} as well as deep learning approaches based on RNNs~\cite{elman1990findingrnn, lstm, gatedrnn} have enjoyed great success in time series forecasting \citep[][\textit{i.a.}]{goel2017r2n2,qin2017dual,petnehazi2019recurrent,hewamalage2021recurrent}.
+More recently, models based on the transformer architecture \citep{vaswani2017attention} have led to further improvements~\citep[][\textit{i.a.}]{patchtst, informer, autoformer, fedformer, liu2022pyraformer}.
 These initial deep learning-based approaches to time series forecasting were dataset-specific, and thus trained models for particular domains/tasks of interest.
 While such models can attain high accuracy when sufficient in-distribution data are available, they incur substantial costs in data collection and model training/maintenance.
-This approach moreover stands in stark contrast to recent progress in domains such as language, vision, and biology, where \emph{foundation models} pretrained on broad datasets have been found to be useful across many tasks with little or no task-specific training \citep{bommasani2021opportunities}.
+This approach stands in stark contrast to recent progress in domains such as language, vision, and biology, where \emph{foundation models} pretrained on broad datasets have been found to be useful across many tasks with little or no task-specific training \citep{bommasani2021opportunities}.

 The successes of foundation models in other modalities have motivated the recent line of work on \emph{time series foundation models}~\citep[TSFM;][\textit{i.a.}]{garza2023timegpt,chronos,timesfm, liu2024timer, moirai,liu2025timerxl, sundial,flowstate,tirex,tempopfn}.
 TSFMs are large-scale neural networks trained on heterogeneous time series data taken from broad domains (see \citet{liang2024foundation} and \citet{kottapalli2025foundation} for surveys).
 A particularly useful capability of decoder-based TSFMs is their ability to perform \emph{zero-shot forecasting} via in-context learning, i.e., predicting the future given any historical time series data given as context.
-These TSFMs can thus serve as a domain-general tool for time series forecasting, enabling the deployment of models in domains where task-specific training data may be scarce.
+These TSFMs can thus serve as a domain-general tool for time series forecasting.
+However, insofar as scaling has been a critical driver of progress of foundation models in other domains, much existing work has focused on scaling TSFMs, i.e., training ever-larger models on ever-larger datasets.
+For example, \citet{xihe} train a series of models up to 1.5B parameters and observe continuous improvements with scaling model size.
+While such large models can be performant, their sheer size can make them prohibitively expensive to train and deploy.
+This is especially the case when considering on-device and edge deployment scenarios, where the amount of memory available is orders of magnitude smaller than in cloud deployment.